Common Ground: Generations Connected by a Love of Place

-In our newest issue of Haven Magazine, Odette Embert Arnold talks to families who have been coming to Bald Head Island for decades.
+In the 2018 edition of Haven Magazine, Odette Embert Arnold talks to families who have been coming to Bald Head Island for decades.
 They talk about sitting on the porch with grandparents and teenaged children.
 They mention crabbing in the creek, scouring the beaches for shells, and striking out in the golf cart to search for fireflies at dusk.
 They describe a place where board games and puzzles tend to replace digital devices, and the unspoiled natural beauty provides the setting for adventures large and small.

 These three families say Bald Head Island has a special ability to eliminate generation gaps as family members come together to share timeless pursuits and appreciate the island’s own eternal nature.